Preparing To Transfer

 These forms have many different names: Transfer College Report, Transfer Recommendation, Disciplinary Clearance, Code of Conduct Clearance, and Dean of Students Recommendation are a few examples.

-If you are using the Common App for Transfer (https://www.commonapp.org/apply/transfer-students), some colleges require the Common App College Report.
+If you are using the Common App for Transfer (https://apply.commonapp.org/login), some colleges require the Common App College Report.
+You will need a Common App account to access the form.

 Please follow these steps to have the College Report completed by a CSCC representative: